dialpad/dialtone/apps/dialtone-documentation/docs/components/toast.md

 Meanwhile `role="status"` implies `aria-live="polite"` which
 means the toast will be read out after what's currently being has finished.

+It is possible to include a screen reader visible only close button setting `visually-hidden-close` and `visually-hidden-close-label` props.

 <component-accessible-table component-name="toast" />

 <script setup>